 Our rapid, molecular point-of-care test detects COVID-19 in 13 minutes or less.
 This test is used on our ID NOW instrument.
 For more information on ID NOW check out this article: https://abbo.tt/2UT36cN

-Our rapid antigen test, BinaxNOW™ COVID-19 Ag Card provides results in 15 minutes.
+Our rapid antigen test, BinaxNOW™ COVID-19 Ag Card provides results in 15 minutes when used to test individuals suspected of COVID-19.
 The test does not need any additional equipment and can be performed by healthcare professionals at the point-of-care, making it an important tool to diagnose COVID-19.
-The test was also designed to pair with our optional mobile app for iPhone and Android devices, NAVICA™.
+The test was also designed to pair with our optional mobile app for iPhone and Android devices, NAVICATM.
 The first-of-its-kind app, available at no charge, will allow people who test negative to get a temporary digital health pass that's renewed each time the person has negative test.
 Test results are encrypted and are available only to you and those you choose to share them with.
 Organizations like employers and schools will have the option to use the app to view and verify the information on a mobile device to facilitate safer entry into facilities along with hand-washing, social distancing, enhanced cleaning and mask-wearing.

 For more information on BinaxNOW COVID-19 Ag Card and NAVICA check out this news release.

-Our two lab-based serology blood tests are used for the detection of the antibody, IgG, that identifies if a person has been previously exposed to the virus that causes COVID-19.
+Abbott also developed separate lab-based serology blood tests to detect IgM and IgG antibodies that identify if a person has been previously exposed to the virus that causes COVID.
 The tests are available on our ARCHITECT and Alinity i systems.

 For more information on our ARCHITECT antibody test, check out this article: https://abbo.tt/3abd0eq